The Reverend Leah Lyman Waldron, Pastor

 Leah’s ministerial and vocational experiences are varied.
 After college, she worked for the UCC Partners in Ministry at Back Bay Mission, helping organize short-term mission trips to the Gulf Coast after hurricane Katrina.
 She has served in an immigration clinic and women’s support group, and she created and ran a day program for people experiencing homelessness as a member of AmeriCorps in Mississippi.
 She was also a pediatric chaplain resident at Children’s Healthcare of Atlanta.
 In 2010, Leah and her husband, Chris Lyman Waldron, who is also an ordained UCC minister, founded Praxis UCC, a creative, welcoming worship community committed to service and justice.
 In 2015, Praxis UCC merged with Decatur UCC, where Leah and Chris continued to preach and provide pastoral care.
 She also worked as the executive administrator for the past four years at Trinity Presbyterian Church in Atlanta.

 A lover of books and thrift shopping, Leah is also a runner and enjoys runs on the Minuteman Bikeway.

 Leah’s husband Chris is a native New Englander and Red Sox fan.
 He currently serves as an interim minister in the area and loves playing guitar in his spare time.
 He enjoys being back in the Boston area and close to family.

-Their daughter, Davie, named for a David in the family, is three years old.
-She thinks church is a place filled with fun people where she gets to eat leftover Communion bread.
-The whole family loves to hike and go on walks together.
+Their daughter, Davie, named for a David in the family, is five years old.
+She thinks of church as a place filled with fun people where she gets to eat leftover Communion bread.
+Their son, Gabriel, was born at the end of 2018 and currently specializes in smiles.
+The whole family loves to be outside, read, and dance together.